teejy22/liquidlab-open-source/replit.md

 ## Overview

 LiquidLab is a full-stack web application that allows users to build custom trading platforms on the Hyperliquid DEX using a drag-and-drop interface.
 Users can create professional trading interfaces without coding, generate revenue through builder codes, and deploy their platforms with custom domains.
+The main website domain is liquidlab.trade.

 ## User Preferences